 Help for students from Ukraine in integrating into the Slovenian environment and learning the Slovenian language

 Students of the Faculty of Arts of the University of Ljubljana from the Department of Slavic Studies offer free help in the form of teaching Slovenian, socializing, supporting and getting to know life in Ljubljana.
-For students with a certain prior knowledge of Slovenian, they offer informal meetings where, through conversation with students, they would get rid of their fear of communicating in a foreign language and strengthen their ability to express themselves.

 *Please do not contact students with questions regarding documentation for studies, residence, etc. For this purpose, use the other links available at www.uni-lj.si/study and www.uni-lj.si/study/information/temporary-residence-permit-in-the-republic-of-slovenia.
 For more information about obtaining a residence permit, you can write to .